The Chemists' Skin Exfoliation Guide for All

 Back in the day, St. Ives Apricot scrub was probably the poster child for exfoliation.
 Even today, most people probably associate exfoliation with those amber scrubby beads.
 But!
 Since then, the entire exfoliation category has gotten a glow-up.
 Now you can choose from a wide range of exfoliating cleansers, serums, masks, sticks, pads, etc all with different strengths and efficacy levels to boot.
 So let’s take a closer look at why you should exfoliate, how to shop for the right exfoliant, what skin types can benefit from exfoliation (preview: all skin types), and how often you should exfoliate to give you that perfect balance of efficacy without the irritation.

-Benefits and Downsides of Exfoliation
+Benefits and Downsides of Skin Exfoliation

 desquamation in skin